 The gang also has a close relationship with the Mexican Mafia.
 It is also known to have networks of lawyers, taxi drivers and mechanics as collaborators.
 The gang’s reliance on extortion and penchant for violence, however, puts it at odds with the local community.

-The Barrio 18 has been operational for 70 years.
-There is no reason to believe it won’t be around for another 70 more.
+The Barrio 18 has been operational for over 70 years.
+There is no reason to believe it won’t be around for 70 more.